-or you may contact the Simulation Education Coordinator: Jessica Skaltsis MS, RN, CCM CHSE JSkaltsis@uri.edu (401) 874-5315 work (401) 874-9050 fax
+or you may contact the Simulation Education Coordinator:

+Jessica Skaltsis MS, RN, CCM CHSE

+JSkaltsis@uri.edu

+(401) 874-5315 work (401) 874-9050 fax

-C. Simulation and Skills lab hours
+C. Simulation and Skills lab hours (open practice and required attendance)

 Operational hours are predicated upon the approved simulation schedule to complement course objectives, while respecting the clinical and didactic schedules.
-The simulation lab is open Mondays through Sunday from 7:00 am to 8:00 pm.
+The simulation lab is open Mondays through Friday from 7:00 am to 11:00 pm.
 The operational hours of the Skills lab may differ based on day/time/needs of the College.
 Up to date skills lab hours can be found on Brightspace each semester.
+Schedule of required skills and simulation activities will be posted on Brightspace prior to the beginning of classes each semester.